Warily, Lebanon tackles violent spillover from Syria

 Despite the inclusion of Sunnis in a new coalition cabinet - including the interior minister - the bloc's leading figure, former prime minister Saad al-Hariri, fled abroad in 2011.

-That leaves many fellow Lebanese Sunnis anxiously feeling they lack strong leadership to defend them as sectarian rancor fuelled by Syria's war spreads across the Middle East.
+That leaves many fellow Lebanese Sunnis anxiously feeling they lack strong leadership to defend them as sectarian rancour fuelled by Syria's war spreads across the Middle East.

 "As Sunnis in Lebanon, we are a strong body, but a body without a head," said Bilal al-Masri, a prominent figure in Tripoli's fundamentalist Salafi movement.
 "There's no good in a body without a head, and no good in a head without a body."